GitAtom-PDX/GitAtom/README.md

 an alias that indicates use of a specific key.

-To fix, create an alias in the `~/.ssh/config` file on the local machine and reconfigure the live remote branch.
+To fix, create an alias in the `~/.ssh/config` file on the local machine and reconfigure the remote branch.

 In `~/.ssh/config` add the following: